HarshtheGeek/ExpressJS-and-MongoDB/README.md

 - Recommended `saltRounds`: 10–12.
 - Always `await` or use `Promise` methods when dealing with bcrypt asynchronously.
 - Never store plain passwords!
 Always store **only the hashed** version.
+- Once the password is hashed it cant be undone

 ---
 #  JWT Backend Methods